 The university offers courses designed to meet disability-related needs and cover topics such as adjustment to college life and study and organizational strategies.
 All of the following courses earn graduation credit.

 Taught by Jean Denney each fall, this course is intended for students with physical disabilities who will be employing personal assistants.
-Topics covered include how to recruit, interview, hire, schedule, manage, and (if necessary) fire personal assistants.
+Topics covered include how to recruit, interview, hire, schedule, and manage personal assistants.

 ED 1030: Developing Peer Mentors with Disabilities